Alfresco/docs-alfresco/digital-workspace/latest/index.md

 The Alfresco Digital Workspace is automatically deployed as part of Alfresco Content Services using Helm charts or a Docker Compose file.
 You can also manually install Alfresco Content Services using standard WAR files and then configure the installation to include Alfresco Digital Workspace.

-See the following video for a quick introduction.
+See the following video for a quick introduction...

 {% include media.html id="giypeO8Q4cs" %}